 Caleb’s current research involves issues of practical theological methodology in non-Western cultural and religious contexts.
 He is specifically exploring the nature of practices of theological reflection in the Arab-Muslim context of Lebanon.

 Areas of research, writing, and teachingHistorical theology, theology in the Arab church, Trinitarianism and Christology, theological anthropology, Christian-Muslim relations, practical theology and inter-cultural modes of theological reflection, historical development of biblical hermeneutics

-Courses regularly taught at ABTSA History of the Development of Christian Theology; Historical Perspectives on Salvation in the Community of Atonement; Historical and Contextual Perspectives on the Kingdom of God; Understanding and Practicing the Sermon to the Hebrews; Interpretation of Prophecy and Jeremiah; Caleb also oversees research projects utilizing various integrative methodologies.
+Courses regularly taught at ABTSA History of the Development of Christian Theology; Historical Perspectives on Salvation in the Community of Atonement; Historical and Contextual Perspectives on the Kingdom of God; God in Historical and Contextual Perspectives; Understanding and Practicing the Sermon to the Hebrews; Interpretation of Prophecy and Jeremiah; Caleb also oversees research projects utilizing various integrative methodologies.